 · Sleep disturbances/fatigue

-P.B. hired Seattle attorney Chris Davis and the Davis Law Group to handle the insurance claim and settlement negotiations with Farmers Insurance.
+P.B. hired car accident attorney Chris Davis and the Davis Law Group to handle the insurance claim and settlement negotiations with Farmers Insurance.

 *initials are being used to protect the identity of the parties involved.